SpamixOfficial/decompil.in/README.md

 4. Change any VIRTUAL_HOST variables to reflect your domains in `docker-compose.yml`
 5. Build all images and start the stack: `docker compose up -d --build
 6. You're done!

+## Additional steps

+If you want to block all ip:s which aren't from cloudflare, simply uncomment the line referencing `whitelist_cloudflare.conf` in `docker-compose.yml`